nodejitsu/handbook/content/articles/features/index.md

 `jitsu` commands for snapshot management include:

 * `jitsu snapshots list <app-name>` will list all snapshots for an application.
-* `jitsu snapshots activate <app-name>` allows you to choose which snapshot your drones are running.
+* `jitsu snapshots activate <snapshot-name>` allows you to choose which snapshot your drones are running.
-* `jitsu snapshots fetch <app-name>` will download a specified snapshot of your application to your computer.
+* `jitsu snapshots fetch <snapshot-name>` will download a specified snapshot of your application to your computer.

 <hr>
 <a name='feature/databases'></a>
 ## Databases

 Applications on Nodejitsu are ready to be connected to any database.
 If you already have a database running, Nodejitsu can connect to your pre-existing database.
 If you require a new database, Nodejitsu can provide you *free* instances of several different types of databases.
 These free instances are great for development purposes or hobby sites.
-If you require a high traffic or production database we provide an easy upgrade path to industrial strength database hosting.
+If you require a high traffic or production database we'll connect you with our database partners and you can speak directly to them about your database needs.

 ### Creating new Databases

-If you require database hosting you can create a new database instance of any of our supported databases using [jitsu](#jitsu) or Nodejitsu's [API](/api).
+If you require database hosting you can create a new database instance of any of our supported databases using [jitsu](/features/jitsu) or Nodejitsu's [API](/api).
 Cloud database hosting is currently provided by [IrisCouch](http://www.iriscouch.com), [RedisToGo](http://redistogo.com) and [MongoLab](https://www.mongolab.com).

 ### Existing Databases